billautomata/northern-guilds-portfolio/README.md

 ## Game engine with custom render pipeline
 Using Pixi.js I created a multi-pass 2D rendering pipeline that has support for real-time lighting, shadows, animated procedural environment textures (grass, water), and animated procedural visual effects (fog).

-You can play an early tech demo here: link.
+You can play an tech demo uses the game engine I created.

 ![game map](./demo-village.png)